This post was most recently updated on June 20th, 2022

 If nothing is growing in your soil, it does pay to do a soil test to check for low or high levels of micronutrients as well as toxic substances like lead.
 Low nitrogen is one common cause for poor plant growth in gardens.
 Poor drainage, dead soil life and dry soil are other causes.

-10 Causes for bad soil and poor plant growth
+10 Causes for bad and poor

 If your nitrogen levels are too high with fruiting plants you will get lots of lush green leaves and nothing much else.
+If the levels are very very high it can cause root burn which can kill your so be careful to avoid too much or fresh manure.

 Low phosphorus in plants is shown by the leaves and stem going purple and eventually dying off.
-The phosphorus is probably there but the soil is too cold for the plants to access it.
-Add some mulch to warm up the soil and you will probably be right.
+The phosphorus is probably there but the is too cold for the plants to access it.
+Add some mulch to warm up the and you will probably be right.

 Too much water

 Very few plants like to be waterlogged.
 Unless you are growing rice paddies, it is best to make sure your puddles drain away quickly after rain to avoid vegetables having wet feet.
+This is especially true with and pepper plants.

 Too little water

 Plants, especially when young, will be severely stunted or fail to grow entirely if they are starved of water.
 Most vegetables will need about an inch of water per week.
 Young plants need this spread out so they are watered at least every other day until they have established enough root system to find their own water.
+An even throughout the week is ideal, especially early in the when the plants are small.

 Fungal infections/Club root

 If your brassicas are all going limp and dying off, you might have club root.
 Other fungal issues include mildew, rot and rust.
-Beneficial fungi in the soil help your plants grow, but these bad fungi will stop your plants from growing well.
+Beneficial fungi in the help your plants grow, but these bad fungi will stop your plants from growing well.

-Very few plants like high acidity environments, unless you are growing blueberries, azaleas or rhododendrons, you will want your soil to be between pH 6.5 and 7.
+Very few plants like high acidity environments, unless you are growing blueberries, azaleas or rhododendrons, you will want your to be between pH 6.5 and 7.
 Gypsum and lime with lower acidity.

-A vegetable garden nitrogen deficiency
+A nitrogen deficiency

-Wood based compost causing light leaves
+Wood based causing light leaves

-Is commercial compost low nitrogen?
+Is commercial low nitrogen?

 If your plants are already showing signs of nitrogen depletion, a foliar spray is the best way to increase it immediately.
 It will not cure the already affected leaves, but it will allow new, green growth to come more quickly.